The otter Personality

 Their determination makes otters valuable employees, and although they often feel that their contributions are undervalued they would rather accept lower pay than risk confrontations in their workplace.

-Although they are fine motivators otters avoid taking leadership roles, performing better in group situations with their social skills coming in handy when counseling coworkers through their problems.
+Although they are fine motivators, otters avoid taking leadership roles and perform better in group situations where their social skills come in handy counseling coworkers through their problems.
 Their dexterous hands are useful in a wide range of careers, and they're ideally suited for work in engineering, advertising, and design.

 Otters in the Wild

 This engaging creature is a master swimmer.
 Using its tail and hind quarters as a rudder, the otter is able to maneuver as quickly as the fastest fish and is equally at home on land.

 Otters are nomadic animals, covering up to fifteen miles a day in an effort to find a good fishing hole.
 Moving rapidly over land by tobogganing over muddy patches, they travel mainly at night to avoid predators.

 Because of its characteristic mode of swimming, which reveals a little furry hump, mothers with families in tow are sometimes mistaken for sea serpents, giving rise to a number of legends.
 In fact, President Theodore Roosevelt saw a "monster" on Lake Naivasha in Kenya and fired at the three humps of the swimming beast.
 Two humps promptly disappeared, but the third was killed and sent to a New York museum.